SFU community frequently asked questions about COVID-19

 Additional supports and information

 Notification of cases of COVID-19 within our community is managed by public health authorities not by SFU, and is done in order to alert individuals that they may have been exposed to the illness.
 If SFU is asked by public health authorities to notify our community members of a confirmed case we will do so.

 The majority of our SFU community has not been on campus since mid-March.
 This means that if a student or employee of SFU is now tested as positive, it is unlikely that they will have been in physical contact with other members of our community while infected.
 Therefore, public health authorities are unlikely to ask us to notify potential contacts.

-Following information and advice about COVID-19 from regional and provincial health officers, SFU has moved away from in-person instruction and exams effective Thursday, March 19th for the remainder of the term.
+Following information and advice about COVID-19 from regional and provincial health officers, SFU will deliver most classes through remote methods in the fall term.
 We are taking appropriate steps to ensure continuity for students in a manner consistent with the advice of the Provincial Health Officer to maximize physical distancing.
 All SFU campuses will remain open.

 The university is following infectious disease protocols and regularly communicating with key stakeholders to ensure our three campuses are prepared and able to respond as needed.

 SFU is also taking precautions to prevent the spread of communicable illnesses on our campuses including: